 The Indian higher education sector is at a critical juncture; it needs to prepare well for such disruptions.
-This article will focus on some of the key challenges faced by the Indian higher education sector, including the quality of research, matching market demands, lack of funding alternatives, and attracting and retaining high-quality faculty.
-Moreover, the study will discuss broad strategies such as developing an educational ecosystem, evolving learner-oriented curriculum, and driving efficiencies in the current educational system to deliver best-in-class talent and support a growing economy.
+This article will focus on some of the key challenges faced by the Indian higher education sector, including the quality of research, matching market demands, lack of funding alternatives and attracting and retaining high-quality staff.
+Moreover, the study will discuss broad strategies such as developing an educational ecosystem, evolving learner-oriented curriculum and driving efficiencies in the current educational system to deliver best-in-class talent and support a growing economy.

 In April 2019, Deloitte conducted a Deans Summit, attended by deans, directors, principals (all will be referred to as deans in this article) of 63 top-tier institutes in India.
 The deans from various institutions—including business, engineering, and other undergraduate schools—took a deep dive into the challenges faced by the higher education sector and discussed ways to address them.
 In addition to the deans’ roundtable discussion, Deloitte surveyed the 63 deans, more than 900 alumni, and over 3,000 current students from these institutions.
 The insights gathered from the Solutions Lab and the survey have been captured in a series of four articles covering the following topics:

 This article focuses on the “future of Indian higher education” and is a culmination of research, conversations with the deans, and a survey of different stakeholders in the higher education market.

 While Indian higher education has grown tremendously in terms of enrolment, some areas still need attention.
 Challenges include gaps between the skills being imparted and the skills needed at the workplace, skill gaps among staff, a paucity of funding channels and the amount and quality of research being carried out in these institutions (see figure 1).